Performance art: Others

 In November 2015 and October 2017 Petr Pavlensky was arrested for carrying out a radical performance art piece in which he set on fire the entry of the Lubyanka Building, headquarters of the Federal Security Service of Russia, and a branch office of the Bank of France.
 On both occasions he sprayed the main entrance with gasoline; in the second performance he sprayed the inside as well, and ignited it with a lighter.
 The doors of the building were partially burnt.
 Both times Pavlenski was arrested without resistance and accused of debauchery.
 A few hours after the actions, several political and artistic reivindicative videos appeared on the internet.

+Lia Garcia, a transfeminist performance artist from Mexico, who works under the stage name la Novia Sirena, uses themes of touch and vulnerability to highlight issues of gendered violence and transgender belonging.
+Frequently engaged in site specific spaces, In her piece, Proyecto 10bis (2016-2017) Garcia performed in El Reclusorio Norte, a prison located in Mexico City, dressed as a quinceañera, and danced with the inmates, using touch as a way to contest the spaces that are intended to separate the incarcerated from the rest of the population.

 Institutionalization of performance art / performance collecting processes

 Since the 2000s, big museums, institutions and collections have supported performance art.
 Since January 2003, Tate Modern in London has had a curated programme of live art and performance.
 With exhibitions by artists such as Tania Bruguera or Anne Imhof.
 In 2012 The Tanks at Tate Modern were opened: the first dedicated spaces for performance, film and installation in a major modern and contemporary art museum.

 The Museum of Modern Art held a major retrospective and performance recreation of Marina Abramović's work, the biggest exhibition of performance art in MoMA's history, from March 14 to 31, 2010.
 The exhibition consisted of more than twenty pieces by the artist, most of them from the years 1960–1980.
 Many of them were re-activated by other young artists of multiple nationalities selected for the show.
 In parallel to the exhibition, Abramovic performed The Artist is Present, a 726-hour and 30-minute static, silent piece, in which she sat immobile in the museum's atrium, while spectators were invited to take turns sitting opposite her.
-The work is an updated reproduction of one of the pieces from 1970, shown in the exhibition, where Abramovic stayed for full days next to Ulay, who was his sentimental companion.
+The work is an updated reproduction of one of the pieces from 1970, shown in the exhibition, where Abramovic stayed for full days next to Ulay, who was her sentimental companion.
 The performance attracted celebrities such as Björk, Orlando Bloom and James Franco who participated and received media coverage.

-Against the background of the institutionalisation of performance, the Bruxelles-based initiative A Performance Affair and the London-based format Performance Exchange inquire about the collectability of performance works.
+Against the background of the institutionalisation of performance, the Bruxelles-based initiative A Performance Affair co founded by Liv Vaisberg and Will Kerr and the London-based format Performance Exchange inquire about the collectability of performance works.
 With The Non-fungible Body?, the Austrian museum and culture centre OÖLKG/OK reflects upon recent developments in institutionalizing performance through a discursive festival format that was presented for the first time in June 2022.